near/docs/docs/3.tutorials/nfts/9-series.md

 The last file we'll look at is the owner file found at `owner.rs`.
 This file simply contains all the functions for getting and setting approved creators and approved minters which can only be called by the contract owner.

-// TODO: link to lines of code
 :::info
 There are some other smaller changes made to the contract that you can check out if you'd like.
 The most notable are:
-- The `Token` and `JsonToken` objects have been changed to reflect the new series IDs.
+- The `Token` and `JsonToken` objects have been [changed](https://github.com/near-examples/nft-tutorial/blob/main/nft-series/src/metadata.rs#L40) to reflect the new series IDs.
-- All references to `token_metadata_by_id` have been changed to `tokens_by_id`
+- All references to `token_metadata_by_id` have been [changed](https://github.com/near-examples/nft-tutorial/blob/main/nft-series/src/enumeration.rs#L23) to `tokens_by_id`
-- Royalty functions now calculate the payout objects by using the series' royalties rather than the token's royalties.
+- Royalty functions [now](https://github.com/near-examples/nft-tutorial/blob/main/nft-series/src/royalty.rs#L43) calculate the payout objects by using the series' royalties rather than the token's royalties.
 :::

 ## Building the Contract